Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/stm32l562e-dk.md

 * **J-Link** (external, optional)

 :::info
-Zephyr Workbench includes pyOCD by default.
+Workbench for Zephyr includes pyOCD by default.
 OpenOCD is supported but may require separate installation.
 :::
 :::warning
 Make sure to install the [ST-LINK USB drivers](https://www.st.com/en/development-tools/st-link-v2.html) to enable communication with the debugger.